AeloveRim/aeloverim.github.io/docs/Gameplay Guide.md

 Light is a very important factor when it comes to sneaking in Grit.
 You will probably want to grab Night Vision, either with the "Sharp Eye" sneak perk or through any other means.
 Sneaking around with a torch or a candlelight spell is generally a bad idea.

 Some of the perk changes from the usual [Vokriinator](https://www.nexusmods.com/skyrimspecialedition/mods/26702) stuff will impact thieves.
 Most importantly, the Pickpocket and Lockpicking Mastery perks will now allow you to train both skills at once for the price of one.
-[Disguise](https://www.nexusmods.com/skyrimspecialedition/mods/133426) adds a series of Speech perk that allows you to disguise your identity and can be very useful to evade bounties or avoid getting them in the first place.
+[Disguise](https://www.nexusmods.com/skyrimspecialedition/mods/133426) adds a series of Pickpocket perks that allows you to disguise your identity and can be very useful to evade bounties or avoid getting them in the first place.

 ## Leveling
 Instead of increasing your level by raising your skills, the [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) mod lets you increase your level as you adventure, exploring Skyrim and accomplishing quests.
 The leveling curve has been modified to provide a slower-paced experience.